 Hub Group, Inc. (the "Company", "we", "us" or "our") is a Delaware corporation that was incorporated on March 8, 1995.
-We are one of North America's leading asset-light freight transportation management companies.
-We offer comprehensive intermodal, truck brokerage and logistics services.
-Since our founding in 1971, we have grown to become one of the largest intermodal marketing companies ("IMC") in the United States and one of the largest truck brokers.
+We are a world class provider of multimodal logistics solutions.
+We offer comprehensive intermodal, truck brokerage, dedicated and logistics services.
+Since our founding in 1971, we have grown to become one of the largest intermodal and truck brokerage providers in the United States.
 Through our network, we have the ability to arrange for the movement of freight in and out of every major city in the United States, Canada and Mexico.
 We utilize an asset-light strategy in order to minimize our investment in equipment and facilities and reduce our capital requirements.
 We arrange freight movement for our customers through transportation carriers and equipment providers.